-Depending on the type of construction and location, residential plans may also be reviewed for compliance with the the following items:
+Depending on the type of construction and location, residential plans may also be reviewed for compliance with the following applicable regulations:

-Call 512-978-4000.
-Please know that some questions are too specific and cannot be answered via a phone call, therefore we strongly recommend you visit us during walk-in hours for a 20-minute free consultation, a one-hour paid consultation.
-You may also send your questions via e-mail to ResidentialReview@austintexas.gov.
+Please know that some questions are too specific and cannot be answered via a phone call.
+Therefore we strongly recommend you visit us during walk-in hours for a 20-minute free consultation or a one-hour paid consultation.
+You may also send your questions to ResidentialReview@austintexas.gov.